I have long resolved the internal debate about whether I should or shouldn’t, would or wouldn’t do an MFA.

 Classes & Conferences

 Given the fact that I was able to stay at my in-laws in Portland and walk over the river to the convention center every morning, the price was really reasonable when I consider all the amazing authors and discussion topics I sat in on.
 For inexperienced writers who aren’t there to promote their work, I don’t personally think the conference is worth hundreds of dollars in flights, food and accommodation.
-But if it comes to a city near you at some point, it’s absolutely worth attending and incorporating into your own DIY MFA.
+But if it comes to a city near you at some point, or you’re able to stay with a friend like I did in Seattle, it’s absolutely worth attending and incorporating into your own DIY MFA.

 Ooof.
 As an introvert living fairly rurally, this is the area I struggle with most.
 I miss my Portland writing group peoples, and living within walking distance of so many poetry readings and literary events.